-People who have a severe allergic reaction to a bee sting have a 30 to 60 percent chance of anaphylaxis the next time they're stung.
+People who have a severe allergic reaction to a bee sting have a 25% to 65% chance of anaphylaxis the next time they're stung.
 Talk to your doctor or an allergy specialist about prevention measures such as immunotherapy ("allergy shots") to avoid a similar reaction in case you get stung again.

 Multiple bee stings